bruits/maudit/website/content/docs/routing.md

 }
 ```

-The `Page` trait requires the implementation of a `render` method that returns a `RenderResult`.
+The `Route` trait requires the implementation of a `render` method that returns a `RenderResult`.
 This method is called when the page is built and should return the content that will be displayed.
 In most cases, you'll be using a templating library to create HTML content.

 Finally, make sure to [register the page](#registering-routes) in the `coronate` function for it to be built.

 ## Ergonomic returns

-The `Page` trait accepts a generic parameter in third position for the return type of the `render` method.
+The `Route` trait accepts a generic parameter in third position for the return type of the `render` method.
 This type must implement `Into<RenderResult>`, enabling more ergonomic returns in certain cases.

 ```rs
 impl Route<(), (), String> for HelloWorld {